themesberg/flowbite/content/getting-started/symfony.md

 </div>
 ```

-After setting up the `data-modal-target="{modalId}"` and `data-modal-toggle="{modalId}"` data attributes for the button component and copy-pasting the modal example, clicking on the login button will now show a modal element with a user sign in form that you can use to authenticate users directly from your homepage.
+After setting up the `data-modal-target="{modalId}"` and `data-modal-toggle="{modalId}"` data attributes for the button component and copy-pasting the modal example, clicking on the login button will now show a modal element with a user sign-in form that you can use to authenticate users directly from your homepage.

 You can check out the full collection of UI components by visiting [Flowbite Blocks](https://flowbite.com/blocks/) and [Flowbite Library](https://flowbite.com/docs/getting-started/introduction/).